-- Legacy PCI v3.0 Type 0/1 Configuration Space Header - Type 0 Configuration Space Header used by Endpoint applications (see Table 2-23) - Type 1 Configuration Space Header used by Root Port applications (see Table 2-24) - Legacy Extended Capability Items - PCIe Capability Item - Power Management Capability Item - Message Signaled Interrupt (MSI) Capability Item - MSI-X Capability Item (optional)
+- Legacy PCI v3.0 Type 0/1 Configuration Space Header - Type 0 Configuration Space Header used by Endpoint applications (see Table 2-23) - Type 1 Configuration Space Header used by Root Port applications (see Table 2-24)

-- PCIe Extended Capabilities - Device Serial Number Extended Capability Structure (optional) - Virtual Channel Extended Capability Structure (optional) - Vendor Specific Extended Capability Structure (optional) - Advanced Error Reporting Extended Capability Structure (optional) - Resizable BAR Extended Capability Structure (optional)
+- Legacy Extended Capability Items - PCIe Capability Item - Power Management Capability Item - Message Signaled Interrupt (MSI) Capability Item - MSI-X Capability Item (optional) - PCIe Extended Capabilities - Device Serial Number Extended Capability Structure (optional) - Virtual Channel Extended Capability Structure (optional) - Vendor Specific Extended Capability Structure (optional) - Advanced Error Reporting Extended Capability Structure (optional) - Resizable BAR Extended Capability Structure (optional)

 The core implements up to four legacy extended capability items.
-The remaining legacy extended capability space from address $0\times A8$ to $0\times FF$ is reserved or user-definable (Endpoint configuration only).
+The remaining legacy extended capability space from address $0 \times A8$ to $0 \times FF$ is reserved or user-definable (Endpoint configuration only).
 Also, the locations for any optional capability structure that is not implemented are reserved.
-If you do not use this space, the core returns $0\times 00000000$ when this address range is read.
-If you implement registers within user-definable locations in the range $0\times A8$ to $0\times FF$ , this space must be implemented in the User Application.
-You are also responsible for returning $0\times 000000000$ for any address within this range that is not implemented in the User Application.
+If you do not use this space, the core returns 0×00000000 when this address range is read.
+If you implement registers within user-definable locations in the range $0 \times A8$ to $0 \times FF$, this space must be implemented in the User Application.
+You are also responsible for returning 0×000000000 for any address within this range that is not implemented in the User Application.

-For more information about enabling this feature, see Chapter 4, Customizing and Generating the Core (Vivado Design Suite) or Chapter 10, Customizing and Generating the Core (ISE Design Suite).
-For more information about designing with this feature, see Design with Configuration Space Registers and Configuration Interface, page 110.
+For more information about enabling this feature, see Chapter 4, Customizing and Generating the Core.
+For more information about designing with this feature, see Design with Configuration Space Registers and Configuration Interface, page 108.